‘Playboy’ Playmate Kindly Myers Goes Topless While Tugging Her Underwear In Latest Update

 “Just not fair.
 Too beautiful,” one admirer wrote.

-Kindly describes herself as a “professional smokeshow” and her Instagram page is a testament that she is a hottie, and it seems she is comfortable showing off some skin.
+Kindly describes herself as a “professional smokeshow” and her Instagram page is a testament that she is a hottie.
+It seems she is comfortable showing off some skin.
 A quick scroll through her page shows that the beauty prefers bikinis.
 It seems she has dozens of two-piece numbers in different styles and colors.
 As The Inquisitr reported earlier in October, she looked smoking hot in a red bikini and a pair of heels.

 There’s little doubt that Kindly’s fans think she rocks a bikini, but others think so, too.
 Earlier in October, Kindly shared in a post that Bikini Team TV had selected her as model of the month.
 In the photo, she wore a tiny string bikini that emphasized her fabulous figure.